RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 evaluate_spline(control_points, knots, u_values)
 ```

-{% image "openuniform.png","(top) Basis functions given an open uniform knot vector.
+{% image "openuniform.png","Fig 8: (top) Basis functions given an open uniform knot vector.
 Note that the first and last functions are 1 at the extremes and all other influences are 0 there, implying the start and end points have full influence on the curve. (bottom) Our B spline, with the curve going through the first and last points.", true %}

 ### Non-uniform B-splines